venkideshVenu/VConnect---The-Complete-WebApp/readme.md

 6. Security Features
 ---

-##  SeaGro Platform - Basic Workflow
+##  VConnect Platform - Basic Workflow

 ## Test Users
 To explore the features of the platform, you can log in with the following test credentials: